 Italic font was first used in presses in Italy the 1500s and was designed to replicate the handwritten manuscripts of the time.
-Italic font was used differentiate informal manuscripts created for leisure reading from formal manuscripts, which used Roman type.
+Italic font was used differentiate informal manuscripts created for leisure reading from formal manuscripts, which used Roman font.
 It wasn’t until the sixteenth century that italic font was used for emphasis.
-Today it has several more uses, but it’s important to not overuse it, as this can lead to readability issues, especially when taking into account accessibility.
-As an aside, the first letter of italics is pronounced the same as the i in sit – not as eye.
+It's tempting to use italic font to differentiate notes, long quotes or dialogue from the main text to help that text stand out but not be as in-your-face as bold font.
+But this can make the text harder to read than Roman (normal) font, which is especially important when taking into account accessibility.
+There are specific times when it is useful, but it’s important to not overuse it.
+As always, first check if your organisation has a style guide, and follow that.
+If there is no style guide, then the guidelines below will help you decide when to use italics in New Zealand English.
+As an aside, the first letter of italics is pronounced like the i in sit – not as eye-talics.
 When to use italics

 He got a copy of the New Zealand Herald.
 In the next day’s Herald.